 | Play area / clubhouse | Child safety and amenity monitoring | Dome |

-The goal is overlapping fields of view so a person can't pass between two cameras unseen.
-A site survey maps this precisely for your layout.
+The goal is overlapping fields of view so a person cannot pass between two cameras unseen, with extra resolution concentrated at choke points — the gate, ramps and lift lobbies — where you most need to identify a face or plate.
+A site survey maps this precisely for your blocks and layout.

 How Many Cameras Does Your Society Need?

-There's no single answer — it depends on the number of blocks, lifts and entry points.
-As a rough guide:
+There is no single answer — it scales with the number of blocks, lifts and entry points.
+Use this as a planning baseline before your survey:

 IP or Analog for Apartments?